dm4rnde/docker-flask-app-base-apache2-wsgi-py3/README.md

 # Flask(-Apache2-wsgi-Python3-Ubuntu) Docker container

-This project was created to be able to have Docker container that accommodates Flask app (here, ***example Flask app***) which relies on apache2/wsgi/py3.
+This project (https://github.com/dm4rnde/docker-flask-app-base-apache2-wsgi-py3) was created to be able to have Docker container that accommodates Flask app (here, ***example Flask app***) which relies on apache2/wsgi/py3.

+In other words, it is a Docker container consisting of:

+- Apache (running web server);

+- wsgi support configured on Apache;

+- python3 and pip3 set up;

+- Flask app (set up with wsgi and Apache; and running).

 ***Example Flask app***:

 - is named BasicFlaskApp here;

-- its role is only to verify that all works;
+- its role is only to help to verify that all works;

 - it is a minimal Flask app;

 - as there is not much content, it can be easily replaced with some other Flask app.

-#### LONG DESCRIPTION

-In other words, this project is for creating Docker image from which you could have Docker container consisting of:

-- Apache (running web server)

-- wsgi support configured on Apache

-- python3 and pip3 set up

-- Flask app (set up with wsgi and Apache; and running)

-**You could use this project:**
+**This project could be used, for example:**

-- **As a base for your own Docker image / Flask app that require similar characteristics (i.e., when starting new project from beginning).**
+- **As a base for your own Flask project that require similar characteristics (i.e., when starting new project from beginning).**

-- **As a learning material, when learning Docker.**
+- **As a learning material for learning Docker.**

 ## Running